Tennessee Mesothelioma Lawyer

 Other industries which depended on asbestos in the state included metal processing, construction, and chemical manufacturing.

-Until the late 1970s, many builders used ACMs when building schools, courthouses, government offices, military bases, and residential homes and apartment buildings.
+Until the late 1970s, many builders used ACMs when building schools, courthouses, government offices, military bases, residential homes, and apartment buildings.

 - Bowater Paper Mill, Calhoun